-Written on November 12, 2021
+Written on November 16, 2021

 Organizations had to learn how to mitigate hard times with flexible and easily implemented strategies.
 And while changes are never easy, they can also be seen as opportunities for companies to re-evaluate their internal processes in order to do things better.
-This is what is often referred to as the silver lining of dark moments, and these trying times in 2021 are no different.

 Remote onboarding differs from traditional in-person onboarding most of us are accustomed to, as it requires a different approach and skillset—the lack of face-to-face interaction greatly affects the dynamic, pace and scale of the whole experience.

-If we remember the basics: onboarding is the practice of welcoming and integrating new joiners within an organization.
 In our previous article, 4 Essential Onboarding Checklists for New Employees, we highlight the positive impact that great onboarding experiences can have for both short and long-term employee dynamics—ultimately benefiting an organization’s continued financial and structural stability.

 Below, you’ll find ways in which HR managers can adapt the key stages of onboarding to be more sensible and practical when it comes to the remote onboarding experience:

 - Equipment Support: Before remote onboarding even begins, it is imperative for newcomers to have all the tools required to set up a home office.
 This includes equipment (from laptop to headset) and software.